 Book Building, with reference to the Issue, refers to the process of collection of Bids on the basis of the Red Herring Prospectus within the Price Band.
-The Price Band shall be determined by our Company in consultation with the Book Running Lead Manager in accordance with the Book Building Process and advertised in all editions of [•], an English national newspaper, all editions of [•], a Hindi national newspaper and all Telugu editions of [•], a regional language newspaper (Telugu, being the regional language of Telangana, where our Registered Office is situated) at least two working days prior to the Bid/Issue Opening date.
+The Price Band shall be determined by our Company in consultation with the Book

+Running Lead Manager in accordance with the Book Building Process and advertised in all editions of English, an English national newspaper, all editions of Financial Express, Hindi Editions of Jansatta (a widely circulated Hindi national daily newspaper) and all Telugu editions of, Prajadharbar a regional language newspaper (Telugu, being the regional language of Telangana, where our Registered Office is situated) at least two working days prior to the Bid/Issue Opening date.
 The Issue Price shall be determined by our Company in consultation with the Book Running Lead Manager in accordance with the Book Building Process after the Bid/Issue Closing Date.